 How Men Attract Women

-Ways extend from animal behavior to shopping for clothes.
+Methods extend from animal behavior to clothes shopping.

 How men attract women is a much more difficult question than vice-versa because women are both more selective and also more individualistic in what they want.

 Men are evaluated as aesthetically less pleasing than women in research using male and female raters of photographic images.
 This suggests that physical appeal was not selected so strongly for men as for women in our evolutionary past (1).

 Even if sexy appearance is less important for men, it still matters a lot.
 In many cases, women react more strongly to negative traits than positive ones.
 Some are turned off by baldness, some reject short men, and others are most put off by a protruding stomach (2).

 Reading between the lines, most women are attracted to strong, healthy, physically fit specimens who project confidence and are more likely to succeed in surviving, reproducing, and prospering in any society.

 Physical attractiveness is more critical early in a relationship—presumably because it colors first impressions so much—and women who are interested in a short-term relationship are likely to have their fling with someone who is above average in physical appeal.

 The key traits of kindness and generosity are important to men as well as women in their search for a mate and this makes sense considering that any relationship is a partnership that functions best if each takes account of the interests of the other.

 Even so, many skilled womanizers are far from being nice people.
 Instead, they are successful salespeople who succeed mainly by telling their mark what she wants to hear.
 Needless to say, this strategy has a limited shelf life and torrid romances often precede equally heated split-ups.